 Do you want to be a crime writer?
-Are you looking for expert guidance from a master of the craft?
+Would you like expert guidance from a master of the craft?

 Crafting Crime, the online course on writing crime fiction, could be your perfect solution.
 Course material is composed by Martin Edwards, the award-winning author and CWA Diamond Dagger winner, in association with Dea Parkin, editor-in-chief at Fiction Feedback editorial consultancy.

 - A course of 12 modules to work through independently in your own time

 - Twelve detailed information documents and 12 Q&A podcasts

 - Modules include tried and tested author tips and tricks from Martin and others

 - Tips from top international crime writers such as Elly Griffiths, Michael Robotham, Steve Cavanagh, Hank Phillippi Ryan and Soji Shimada.